 Read also: RPA and AI – What is the Difference and How Can They Work Together?

-Bias is something many people worry about: stories of AI systems being “prejudiced” against women or people of color make the headlines every once in a while.
+Many people worry about bias.
+Stories of AI systems being “prejudiced” against women or people of color occasionally make the headlines, starting discussions about ethical concerns.
 But how does that happen?
 Surely, AI cannot have bad intentions.
 Or can it…?

 No, it cannot.
-An assumption like that would also mean that AI is conscious and can make its own choices when in reality AI makes decisions based on the available data only.
+An assumption like that would also mean that AI technology is conscious and can make its own choices when, in reality, AI makes decisions based on the available data only.
 It doesn’t have opinions, but it learns from the opinions of others.
 And that’s where bias happens.

-Bias can occur as a result of a number of factors, starting with the way of collecting data.
-If the data is collected by means of a survey published in a magazine, we have to be aware of the fact that the answers (data) come only from those reading said magazine, which is a limited social group.
+Bias can result from a number of factors, starting with the way of collecting data.
+If the data is collected by means of a survey published in a magazine, we have to be aware that the answers (data) come only from those reading said magazine, which is a limited social group.
 In such a case, we can’t say that the dataset is representative of the entire population.

 The way data is probed is another way to develop bias: when a group of people is using some system, they may have favorite features and simply not use (or rarely use) other features.
 In this case, AI cannot learn about the functions that are not used with the same frequency.